vuxcode/pr1-project-crowcoders/time-report.md

 -(15 min.
 Webdev).
 Fixed some spacing on the contact-page.
 Changed color (to a darker blue) on the Send-button for more contrast.

 Attended workshop in school.
 Got some help with cleaning up the syntax.
 Still need some assistance with formulating the rest of the changeClass function.

+-(2 hrs.
+Both).
+Webdev, misc fixes ex. spacing added more documentation, added borders to the menu buttons when hovered, changed overall colors for the website, added gradients to the footer.
+Programming, further clarified things in the console by combining strings and vars.
+Working on adjusting the math behind the adjecent tiles.